(Published in 2002)

-Esther (Flinn class of 1998) is the third Flinn Scholar of the Ellsworth family, preceded by her brother Matt (’93) and sister Clare (’96).
+Esther (Flinn Scholars Class of 1998) is the third Flinn Scholar of the Ellsworth family, preceded by her brother Matt (’93) and sister Clare (’96).
 Far from daunted by the accomplishments of her siblings, she has garnered numerous awards and accolades, including the Truman and Udall Scholarships.
 Esther will be concurrently enrolled in ASU’s M.S.
 Biology program this fall.
 Upon completion of the M.S. program, she plans to study bioethics and science policy.

 We managed to catch up with Esther shortly before she left for Gambia, where she participated in the International Health and Environmental Internship and Research Program for six weeks this summer.